Nanthu2207/Illuminating_Insights_for_Global_Electronics/README.md

   * Insert the preprocessed data into an SQL database by creating relevant tables for each data source and using SQL INSERT statements to load the data.

 Power BI Visualization:
-  * Connect SQL to Power BI/Tableau, import the data, and create interactive dashboards.
+  * Connect SQL to Power BI, import the data, and create interactive dashboards.

 Develop 10 SQL Queries:
   * Formulate and execute 10 SQL queries to extract key insights from the data.